May Scale: Flow

 Development of structured continued support offering for post-launch client relationships.
 Reframes previous retainer model (Rhythm/Prism/Flow) as ongoing care and iteration support after main deliverable completion (29:30-40:36).
 Structure includes: tapering pricing over time (e.g., 3 months at $4K then $1K/month maintenance), building support 'tail' into projects from inception, transitioning primary point of contact to team members like Sean while preserving client relationships.
 Hollow Movement serves as pilot implementation - large app build requiring ongoing maintenance, iteration, and eventual handoff (40:36).
 Model designed to free James's time for new project onboarding while maintaining high-quality client care.
 Supports sustainability goal of 70% projects priced appropriately with 30% capacity for passion work.
 Includes development of proposal language, pricing tiers, transition protocols, and team training for taking on continued support roles.

 Reactivation and configuration of ClickUp as interim project management system while Iris OS vision develops.
 Serves as 'caravan during house construction' (01:01:36) - functional workspace that enables learning what's essential for future dream system.
 Implementation includes: reactivating existing ClickUp account rather than fresh start, archiving old material as needed, configuring asset-oriented structure where tasks serve milestones that serve assets, establishing both detailed task tracking (for pricing validation and templates) and monthly scale forecasting (for capacity planning per 39:50), setting up Claude integration to enable export from Airtable directly into ClickUp, evaluating ClickUp messaging features as potential Slack replacement, and creating layouts based on team member input.
 Ashle to familiarize with current ClickUp features and sketch PM layout after consulting with Munia and Sean (01:11:37, 41:52).
 System should support client-facing simplicity with important assets surfacing while giving internal team journey maps with clear stages.
 Foundation for managing studio work during James's honeymoon and reducing him as bottleneck.
 Target completion before James leaves May 27th.
+JULY 2026 UPDATE: ClickUp now operational and actively used by team.
+Bidirectional sync established with Collaboration OS app - ClickUp updates pull into app every 15 minutes, task updates sync back every 30 minutes (08:30).
+Task organization conventions finalized: grouped by domain (accounting, operations, admin), client invoices structured as tasks with subtasks, due dates aligned to workflow blocks (Thursday for accounting), priority flags for urgent items (26:41).
+Ashle actively restructuring task organization to match James's cognitive preferences.
+System successfully supporting financial handoff and operational coordination.
+Integration with custom app working as designed.

 Setup and configuration of access infrastructure for Ashle and future team members to support distributed studio operations.
 Immediate scope includes: Gmail account creation on Iris domain for ecosystem integration (17:47), Slack workspace configuration with automation integrations for meeting summaries, proposal notifications, and team coordination (20:12), Airtable access provisioning via shared login for CRM and project data, Google Drive access through Gmail accounts for documents and assets, Bonsai access for invoicing support during James's absence and ongoing (01:21:58), ClickUp access for interim PM system.
 Establishes communication norms: Slack for internal team coordination, WhatsApp/email for client communication, asynchronous-first approach respecting distributed time zones.
 Foundation for scaling team collaboration without adding significant tool costs.
 Priority access setup for Ashle before James's May 27th departure, then systematic onboarding for Munia, Sean, and Yvonne.
 Includes documentation of access protocols and onboarding workflows for future team members.